zhang1ming137/PHBS_BlockChain_2018/README.md

 In the development process of BCH for more than one year, many excellent related applications have emerged.
 However, for some reason, the usage of most applications is not ideal, and some even fade out of the vision of the BCH community.
 At the same time, some applications have not been abandoned, the creators are trying to change the version, and the number of users is constantly increasing, such as Cointext (quick transfer without Internet) , Memo（decentralized social software） and Yous（high-quality contents social network）[(ChainNews, 2018)](https://www.chainnews.com/articles/367885872901.htm).
 Whether or not these applications will continue to survive in the future, it is a meaningful attempt for BCH, because they at least let everyone see some of the potential possibilities of BCH.
 At the same time, these applications were developed spontaneously by community developers in the absence of funding and technical supporting.
 This performance has been excellent

 ### [Cointext](https://cointext.io/)
+#### Project Description
-**`Project Description:`** Cointext provide a service that using SMS to encrypt cryptocurrencies with any type of mobile phone without the Internet.
+Cointext provide a service that using SMS to encrypt cryptocurrencies with any type of mobile phone without the Internet.
 Cointext does not require accounts, passwords, Apps or complex cryptographic currency addresses.
 Anyone can get a Cointext wallet by sending the word RECEIVE to the access number in their area, or when another user sends money to their phone.
 #### Mechanism
 * Recharge：